AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-13.md

 ## Designing for Change

-Scalability isn’t just about today’s workload—it’s about tomorrow’s.
+Scalability isn’t just about today’s workload - it’s about tomorrow’s.
 Data pipelines should be designed to evolve.

 This means avoiding hard-coded assumptions about schema, partitions, or file sizes.
 It means using configuration over code where possible, and abstracting logic into reusable modules that can be adapted as requirements shift.